 11.4.2 Investigating and resolving anomalies

-The QCAA identifies schools with anomalies (unexpected results in a subject or assessments in a subject), and contacts the school to establish possible reasons for the anomalies.
+The QCAA identifies schools with anomalies (unexpected results in a subject or assessments in a subject) and contacts the school to assist with understanding the data, establish possible reasons for the anomalies and provide support.
 This informs future school practice as part of the school’s quality management system (see Section 9.1: Quality management system).
-To ensure continued public confidence in the system, schools with significant anomalies may also be subject to additional scrutiny in the following year.
-This may include requesting extra student work during confirmation, and possibly other support and checks that the QCAA identifies as appropriate.